jviosca/Recommender-engine-for-IBM-Watson-Studio-platform/README.md

 - When a user that has recently joined the platform (number of articles seen > 0 and < 6) enters the platform, the recommender shows, in addition to popular articles, articles that are similar to those already seen by the user.
+There are around 3500 users from this type in the dataset.
 - In the rest of the cases (i.e. when a "Old" user who has seen more than 5 articles enters the platform), the engine shows, in addition to popular and similar articles, articles that have been seen by similar users.
+There are 1660 users from this user type in the dataset.

 A demo of the recommender is deployed in Streamlit cloud and can be accessed [here](https://recommender-ibm-watson.streamlit.app/).